 The study is located in two primary schools in Adelaide, involving two teachers in each school.
 Direk Primary School is in the northern suburbs of Adelaide while Pimpala Primary School is in the southern suburbs.
 Both are considered to be disadvantaged schools because of their high proportion of students who require government assistance.
-At Pimpala, Gail Wood and Chris Quantrill work with years 6/7 and R/1/2 respectively, while at Direk, Nancy Wilson and David Bentley team teach two classes of years 1/2.
+In one school the teachers, Gail Wood and Chris Quantrill, work with years 6/7 and R/1/2 respectively, while in the other school the two teachers, Nancy Shaw and David Bentley, team teach two classes of years 1/2.